-The 350 acres of the Eastside Neighborhood is divided on both sides of East Mulberry Street.
-The neighborhood includes a predominance of single-family homes, with small-to-medium sized multifamily and commercial developments near Library Park, and the CSU campus.
-Prominent destinations and amenities include the South College commercial frontage, the CSU Performing Arts Center, the CSU Trial Gardens, and Library Park.
+The 350 acres of the Eastside Neighborhood spans both sides of Mulberry Street, east of College Avenue.
+The neighborhood includes a predominance of single-family homes, with small-to-medium sized multifamily and commercial developments near Library Park and the CSU campus.
+Prominent destinations and amenities include the South College commercial frontage, the CSU University Center for the Arts, the CSU Trial Gardens, and Library Park.

 The Eastside Neighborhood features many of the oldest homes in the community, including homes dating as far back as 1868.
 Much of the neighborhood is also located within the nationally designated Laurel School Historic District.
 The Laurel School Historic District features many examples of late 19th and early 20th architectural home styles, such as Bungalow, Craftsman and late Victorian.